Skip to main content

 I play with the Kansas City Chamber Orchestra and at my church, St. Mary Magdalene Episcopal Church.

 Yes.
-But my younger sister has a degree in arts administration and my brother-in-law is the Executive Director of the Rochester Philharmonic Orchestra.
+But my younger sister has a degree in arts administration and my brother-in-law is the President and CEO of the Rochester Philharmonic Orchestra.

 Ian Coleman.
 He’s very funny.
 We would definitely go out and be served by others (I would not be doing the serving.)
 His wife and my husband would come along, too, with all of our friends.

-I live with my husband Jim, in Stilwell, Kansas.
+I live with my husband Jim, in Waldo.
 We have two cats.
 I sew, teach violin, work in the garden, and read.
 I also enjoy spending time with my friends and grandchildren.
-In the past few years I helped edit the translation of two Korean books — one, on early Buddhism and another, a set of one man’s personal reflections on history and life.
-My husband and I really liked to travel before 2020.
-We spent our honeymoon in Africa, and our more recent adventures include travel to China, Korea, Scotland, Istanbul and Mexico.
-It’s been an adjustment during 2020, not traveling, but instead I have learned to play chess with my husband and, recently, I have begun to win with increasing frequency.
+In the past few years I helped edit two Korean books that a friend translated.

 I get to work with really interesting, genuinely thoughtful people who are passionate about their work.